Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Front-Matter/pedagogy.md

 (sec:pedagogy)=

-This chapter discusses how an instructor can use this work in their courses
+This chapter discusses how an instructor can use this work in their courses.

 ## Undergraduate Pedagogy